cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The `EnvelopeMode` value is specified as part of the configuration (see {{configurations}}).

-The secret and cleartext credentials corresponding to the configuration-specific mode, along with the user public key `pkU` corresponding to `skU`, are stored in a generic `Credentials` object with the following named fields:
+Credential information corresponding to the configuration-specific mode, along with the user public key `pkU` and private key `skU`, are stored in a `Credentials` object with the following named fields:

-- `mode`, the InnerEnvelopeMode mode
+- `skU`, the user's private key
-- `secret_credentials`, the `SecretCredentials` value
+- `pkU`, the user's public key corresponding to `skU`
-- `cleartext_credentials`, the `CleartextCredentials` value
+- `idU`, an optional user identity (present only in the `customIdentifier` mode)
-- `pkU`, the public key corresponding to `secret_credentials.skU`.
+- `idS`, an optional server identity (present only in the `customIdentifier` mode)

 ## Offline registration stage {#offline-phase}